 I worked in one of those buildings once, when there was still something for me to do.
 Before everything changed.
 Before I retired.
 Before so many years drifted by.

 Something snags the corner of my left eye.
 I turn my head, there’s nothing there, but I have a sense of unease.
 I rub my thumbs against my forefingers in response to the strange prickling sensation there.
 Something I haven’t felt for a long time.
 I look around but everything is normal.
 The soup of voices has no anxious flavours.
 Graham is still too close to his companion, but she’s staring at the doors with quiet determination.
 Rowan is trying to swing on her father’s arm.
-The only smells are wood, and plastic and Graham’s oppressive aftershave.
 I look outside again.

 Another flicker, now on my right.
 This time, I don’t look.
 I stare straight ahead.
 Another flicker.
 I still refuse to look.
 Another, and another, and then…

 I can’t not look, because it’s right in my eye-line.
 I knew it would eventually tire of being ignored.
 Still, my mouth drops open a little.
 I hadn’t really expected to see this.
 Not now, not in this time.
 It’s been… how long?
 I try to remember.
 I was little more than a child, trying to help.

 It’s small, less than the span of my fingers.
 Green-gold scales catch the sunlight.
 Tiny rainbows flicker in wings so fine they’re like the surface of bubbles.
 But I know from experience that these will not fall apart at a simple touch.
 The creature might be beautiful, if not for the eyes that glow with the dull light of coals after the yellow flames have died away.
 And the claws that curve gracefully into hypodermic points.
 It looks at me and grins.
 Its mouth is too wide, and too full of teeth.
 I can’t hear it through the glass, but I’d swear it’s laughing.